Functional Skills

 The Importance of Functional Skills Qualifications

-One of the most important reasons that learners should consider taking Functional Skills Qualifications is that they help to equip learners with the skills they need for the workplace, which is very attractive for employers and they are also evidence that young people and adults have a basic level qualification in life skills in English and Maths.
+One of the most important reasons that learners should consider taking Functional Skills Qualifications is that they help to equip learners with the skills they need for the workplace, which is very attractive for employers, and they are also evidence that young people and adults have a basic qualification in life skills of English and Maths.

 How can OTF support learners?

-We employ specialised and qualified tutors for English and Maths who conduct sessions either in small groups or on a one-on-one basis.
+We employ specialised and qualified tutors for English and Maths who conduct sessions, either in small groups or on a one-on-one basis.
 The learning environment is both friendly and workshop-oriented, ensuring a student-centric atmosphere.
-Each learner undergoes an initial assessment to determine their starting point, following which an individualised learning plan is crafted to monitor progress and ensure goal attainment.
+Each learner undergoes an initial assessment to determine their starting point, that is a taken online.
+Following this an individualised learning plan is crafted to monitor progress and ensure goal attainment, with weekly individual plans that have space and time for personalised reflection, to ensure a gentle approach to make sure each week is both engaging and achievable for the young person.

-To maintain consistent engagement and motivation, learners convene either weekly or bi-weekly.
+To maintain consistent engagement and motivation, learners meet with the tutor either weekly or bi-weekly.
 This frequent interaction ensures they remain connected to the course and have a clear point of contact with their tutor for any questions or concerns.
-Additionally, an online learning portal is provided, enabling learners to work autonomously on assigned tasks, complemented by pre-existing tutor-led instructional videos.
+Additionally, an online learning portal is also provided, enabling learners to work autonomously on assigned tasks, complemented by pre-existing tutor-led instructional videos.